dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 An extended form of dynamic-bind
 --------------------------------

-Some implementations of the Threads library may provide an extended form of *dynamic-bind* for binding places other than variables.
+Some implementations of the Threads module may provide an extended form of *dynamic-bind* for binding places other than variables.
 The implementation of this extended form requires the use of non-standard features in the Dylan macro system, and hence cannot be written as a